Parcley27/AeroStream/README.md

 # AeroStream-Radar
-Free to use, live air traffic display for anywhere in the world.
-Uses OpenSky for ATC data, and Leaflet with OpenStreetMap for maps.
+A free to use, live air traffic display for anywhere in the world.

+Many thanks to [ADSB.lol](https://adsb.lol/) for live ATC data, and [OpenStreetMap](https://www.openstreetmap.org/#map=3/71.34/-96.82) with [Leaflet](https://leafletjs.com/) for maps.

+Local setup guide coming soon...